rhunter6/cse210-team-final-project/README.md

 board, grid, players and rules will be decided and implementation will follow A seperate readme file will accompany the game files. and will be updated as things are decided and changed.
+1:Program name (Exploding Checkers)
+2:technologies we will use(vs code, Python, arcade, whatever else we may use.
+Possibly math or random)
+3: features (randomized squares with varying effects, a player token, a start, and a finish, and lives) 4:timeline